Holden Commodore (VX): Clubsport

 The VX Clubsport was launched in October 2000 and featured the same V8 engine as the Clubsport VT Series II, but with an increased power output, up by 5 kW to 255 kW.
-During the development of the VX Clubsport HSV responded to many customers' complaints regarding how Clubsports were difficult to distinguish from standard Holden Commodores.
-The improvements due to this included a more flamboyant, unique bodykit and exclusive HSV interior features.
+During the development of the VX Clubsport, HSV responded to many customers' complaints regarding how Clubsports were difficult to distinguish from standard Holden Commodores.
+The changes due to this included a more flamboyant, unique bodykit and exclusive HSV interior features.